 The guitar in colonial Queensland

-I am currently enrolled as a Master of Music Research candidate at the Queensland Conservatorium, Griffith University, where I am researching historical guitar activities in Queensland from the 1840s-1940s.
+I am a current Doctor of Musical Arts (DMA) candidate at the Queensland Conservatorium, Griffith University, where I am researching historical guitar activities in Queensland from the 1840s-1940s.

 As a guitarist, composer and researcher I often seek out and engage with lesser known repertoire and write chamber music works involving guitar.
 These original compositions often incorporate aesthetically and emotionally informed responses to historical sites, places, objects and ideas.
 My research project is derived from my interest in local history and extends my professional practice, primarily because it focusses on the exploration and revival of a neglected source of repertoire.
 My research outcomes will address a considerable knowledge gap in the history of the guitar in Australia through the mediums of publication and performance.
 Hence, research comprises two main elements: a written history of the guitar in Queensland and a body of creative works including arrangements and new compositions inspired by my research findings, alongside a selection of recordings and videos.